Stomach pain after vomiting often results from irritation and can be eased with hydration, rest, and gentle remedies.

 1. Hydrate Carefully

 Vomiting depletes fluids and electrolytes, which can worsen muscle cramps and stomach pain.
-Sip small amounts of water or an oral rehydration solution every few minutes instead of gulping down large quantities at once.
-Avoid sugary drinks or caffeine as they may irritate your stomach further.
+Sip small amounts of water, clear liquids, or an oral rehydration solution every few minutes instead of gulping down large quantities at once.
+NIDDK guidance on replacing lost fluids and electrolytes supports small, frequent sips when vomiting makes it hard to keep fluids down.
+Avoid large amounts of alcohol or heavily caffeinated drinks, which can be harder on an already irritated stomach.

 2. Rest Your Abdomen

 Avoid any strenuous activity that might strain your abdominal muscles.
-Lie down in a comfortable position—preferably on your left side—to reduce pressure on the stomach and ease digestion.
+Lie down in a comfortable position and consider keeping your upper body slightly elevated if nausea or reflux is still bothering you.

 3. Apply Warmth